Roddy McDowall: Photographer and author

 He published five books of photographs, each featuring photos and profile interviews of his celebrity friends interviewing each other, such as Elizabeth Taylor, Judy Garland, Judy Holliday, Maureen O'Hara, Katharine Hepburn, Lauren Bacall, and others.
 It started with Double Exposure in 1968.

 Personal life

-McDowall was a Democrat and was supportive of Adlai Stevenson's campaign during the 1952 presidential election.

 In 1974, the FBI raided McDowall's home and seized his collection of films and television series in the course of an investigation into film piracy and copyright infringement.
-His collection consisted of 160 16-mm prints and more than 1,000 video cassettes, at a time before the era of commercial videotapes, when there was no legal aftermarket for films.
+His collection consisted of 160 16 mm prints and more than 1,000 video cassettes, at a time before the era of commercial videotapes, when no legal aftermarket existed for films.
 McDowall had purchased Errol Flynn's home cinema films and transferred them all to tape for longer-lasting archival storage.
 No charges were filed.

-McDowall never married or had children.
+McDowall never married nor had children.
 In Full Service: My Adventures in Hollywood and the Secret Sex Lives of the Stars (2012) by Scotty Bowers, a famous Hollywood procurer, Bowers claims McDowall was one of his homosexual clients.